Frequently Asked Questions

 If I visit Pando, would I be able to see the part that is 9,000 years old?

 No. Each branch of Pando only lives between 110-150 years.
 The root itself is constantly spreading and building up, extending the system, and spreading out again.
-This means it is unlikely any part of the “original” root system.
+This means it is unlikely any part of the “original” root system remains for testing we can do today.

-It may be helpful to think about in this way; every part of the tree, is genetically identical to the Pando seed, which set down thousands of years ago.
-You are visiting with a lifeform that is over 9,000 years old, its just doesn’t look the way it did the day it got started.
+It may be helpful to think about in this way; every part of Pando, is genetically identical to the Pando seed, which set down thousands of years ago.

 Health